BrumYODO: Birmingham Dying Well Community Interest Company

 - Treasurer who shall be responsible for maintaining accounts

-In the event of an officer standing down during the year a replacement will be elected by the next General Meeting of members.
+In the event of an officer standing down during the year a replacement will be selected by board members..

-Any committee member not attending a meeting without apology for three months will be contacted by the committee and asked if they wish to resign.
+Any board member not attending a meeting without apology for three months will be contacted by the committee and asked if they wish to resign.

-The Committee meetings will be open to any member of BrumYODO wishing to attend, who may speak but not vote.
+The board meetings will be open to any member of BrumYODO wishing to attend, who may speak but not vote.